School of Arts and Sciences Pre-law adviser:

 Applying to law school?
-Go to http://careers.cua.edu and follow the link.
+Go to http://success.catholic.edu and follow the link.

 There is no standard pre-law curriculum; law schools do not establish preferences for specific undergraduate majors.
 Rather, they are looking for individuals with solid and broad academic backgrounds.
 Emphasis is on your performance in your chosen field of study.
 Course work that suggests sensitivity to the foundational issues and traditions of Western civilization is valued.
 Therefore, as a "pre-law" student, choose a major in which you have a strong interest and, at the same time, which will provide a broad educational foundation.

-The legal profession requires several important skills: abilities to read critically, to express one's ideas effectively in both oral and written forms, to analyze clearly, and to form logical conclusions.
+Excellence in the legal profession requires several important skills: abilities to read critically, to express one's ideas effectively in both oral and written forms, to analyze clearly, and to form logical conclusions.
 It is prudent to include within your curriculum courses that will aid you in developing these vital skills.